prem-muthedath/timer/README.md

 You use the framework to run a set of timing tests encapsulated in a class.
-You can see existing sets of timing tests (such as `ListSearch.java`) that I have take from Beck's book in `src/tests/timer` folder.
+You can see existing sets of timing tests (such as `ListSearch.java`) that I have taken from Beck's book in `src/tests/timer` folder.
 These timing tests are invoked from the `main()` method in `src/tests/timer/AllTests.java`.

 If you would like to add your own set of timing tests, however, you can do so by